 Shooting at the beach:

-Shooting at the beach is always fun, but can also have its own special difficulties and challenges.
-I use a little trick I learned through the years at the beach.
-I deliberately underexpose by one stop, and then compensate by overexposing one stop with my fill flash.
-By doing this, I am able to over-saturate the water and sky, which are usually washed out.
+Shooting at the beach can have its own special difficulties and challenges to overcome.
+I started to mention this in Photo B. above.
+I use a little trick I learned through the years of shooting at the beach.
+I deliberately underexpose by one stop, (or two) and then compensate by overexposing my foreground subject one stop with my fill flash.
+By doing this, I am able to over-saturate the water and sky and add a little depth to my background, which are usually washed out.
 The flash will bring my main subject into the light of center stage.

-I had Rick, the Makeup Artist hold my Beauty Dish about eighteen feet from my model, 5′ to my right.
-I needed to make sure the wind did not blow over the light-stand or sink in the wet sand.
+In this particular lighting scenario I had the Modeling Agency director hold my 16″ Beauty Dish about eighteen feet from my model.
+I needed to make sure the wind didn’t blow over the light-stand or sink in the wet sand.
 We both move forward and back to avoid the waves.
 Connecting the camera to the SB-800 with an iTTL cable really paid off in this challenging situation.
-According to my META DATA I was about 12′ to 18′ from my model, shooting in Auto mode.
-ISO 100, f-8 at 250th of a second with a Nikon D200 and a Nikkor 50mm lens.
+Another major advantage of using speedlights over studio strobes, is High-Speed Sync.

 Conditions change fast in Northern California.
 The fog, the tide and the wind can change your situation within seconds, you really need to pay attention.
-Shooting close to the shoreline is always a major concern because I did not wish to lose any equipment to the Pacific Ocean.
+Shooting close to the shoreline is always a major concern because I did not wish to lose any (more) of my equipment to the Pacific Ocean.

 The Good, The Bad and The Beautiful (and Why).